EMIT-leadership-development/emit/_posts/About-Emit/2019-06-30-next-steps.md

 The success of this program proves that EMIT is addressing a need that is not currently served by others.
 We will, therefore, continue to implement our growth strategy and expand our efforts to other spheres of leadership.

+#### We feel the urgency to equip the new generation of leaders
 The development of a youth curriculum is already in advanced stages.
 Meetings with various stakeholders will take place in the second half of 2020.
 We will roll out pilot programs at the beginning of 2021, and intend to enroll our first youth leaders in the second half of 2021.
 With the guidance of the Holy Spirit, we are confident that we will continue to impact communities on the continent of Africa.

+You can help us get this program to the youth leaders of Africa - [Sponsor the program development](/programs/youth-leaders)